UNIT-Electronics/CH55x_SDCC_Doc/src/source/compile.rst

 Running a Program
 -----------------

-To run the program, you will need to use a bash terminal.
-Follow these steps to clone the examples repository, navigate to the appropriate directory, and compile the project.
+To execute the program, open a Bash terminal or **Git Bash terminal on Windows**.
+Follow these steps to clone the examples repository, navigate to the desired directory, and compile the project.

 1. **Clone the Examples Repository**

    Begin by cloning the examples repository which contains the main code.
 Open your bash terminal  and execute the following command:

    .. code-block:: bash